Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 Stefan Ravalli: Wow, the five-minute journal is an app.
 I do it analog.
 Of course it’s an app.
 I mean, I thought to myself, “This must be an app.”
 But I like writing in a book right now.
 But I like the idea of an app, because the app can give me a nudge to do it if I haven’t done it.
 I think with gratitude, we need a nudge sometimes.

 Stefan Ravalli: Yeah, make it a practice.
-Start and end your date with gratitude and you’ll be happy.
+Start and end your day with gratitude and you’ll be happy.
 Everyone is saying that now.
 We all want to be happy or at least enjoy life.
 That’s a general human drive.
 And if you ask a lot of spiritual teachers, okay, what should I do?
-How can I take my happy pill?
+How can I take the happy pill?
 There is no fix , but…

 Stefan Ravalli: Check out serveconscious.com.
 That’s my core project right now, which seeks to bring meditation and mindful practices into service life, professional and personal, but definitely start with professional.
 And then bringing service principles into everyday life; how to serve what really matters everywhere.
 How about you?